mobxjs/serializr/README.md

 Non-features:

 -   Serializr is not an ORM or data management library.
 It doesn't manage object instances, provided api's like fetch, search etc. If you are building such a thing though, serializr might definitely take care of the serialization part for you :-).
+-   Serializr is not a MobX specific (de)serialization mechanism, it is generic and should fit work with any type of model objects

 # Installation